A bride leads up a multipitch during the couples wedding day.

 To state it plainly, a rock climbing wedding is simply an adventurous wedding where a couple chooses to climb a route to their ceremony location or a day that includes rock climbing as a part of their day.
 With the rise of elopements and adventurous weddings, more couples who are climbers are choosing to include this in their day!
 Why?
 Well, if you are a couple that climbs together you know it takes trust, communication, pushing each other and celebrating together.
 For the adventurous couple, a strong belay-tionship can be such a powerful element to a romantic relationship.
 Rock climbing is truly a bonding experience.

-Where can you have a Rock Climbing Wedding?
+Can I have guests at a Rock Climbing Wedding?

 What makes a good location for a Rock Climbing Wedding?